r0elcompute/Front-end-dev-projects/README.md

 #Roadmap.sh solutions

-This repo contains solutions to problems posed at [roadmap.sh](https://roadmap.sh/frontend/projects) for frontend developers!
+This repo contains solutions to problems posed at [roadmap.sh](https://roadmap.sh/projects) for developers!